South Surrey State of the Market Report 2020

 These neighbourhoods are substantially built out.

 In creating this report we consult City of Surrey planning and engineering staff, survey multiple land transaction reporting systems and analyze municipal development data to bring you the most relevant information.
-If you have any questions, don’t hesitate to reach out.
+If you have any questions regarding development in South Surrey, don’t hesitate to reach out.